rern/RuneOS/README.md

 - Options to exclude features, it can be as light as possible in terms of build time and disk space.
 - Option to run `ROOT` partition on USB drive (good for hard drive)
 	- Not suitable for thumb drive
-	- Need powered USB hub for hard drive
+	- May require powered USB hub for hard drive
-- USB only / no SD card issues: (run both `BOOT` and `ROOT` partitions on USB drive)
+- Option for USB only - no SD card: (run both `BOOT` and `ROOT` partitions on USB drive)
 	- Raspberry Pi: 3 and 2 v1.2 only - with boot bit set (3+ already set)
 	- Boot duration: 10+ seconds longer (detect no sd card > read boot loader into memory > boot)
+	- May require powered USB hub for hard drive

 **Procedure**
 - Prepare partitions